Meet Our

 I have lived in Sevier county most of my life and graduated from South Sevier in 2014.
 I continued my education in emergency medical services and enjo

-LaToya Clark
+LaToya Lee

 Homeliving Assistant

-LaToya Clark
+LaToya Lee

 Homeliving Assistant